thanhnguyenchisong/spring-security-udermy/document/document.md

 `Authority`
 - Like an individual privilege (dac quyen ca nhan) or an individual action
 - Restricting access in a fine-grained(y la o muc detail) manner
-- It can complex for enterprise application because thoundsion of APIs.
+- It can complex for enterprise application because thousands of APIs.
 Can't config detail for each controller, API -> role is properly
-Example: VIEWACCOUNT, VIEWCARDS etc
+Example: VIEWACCOUNT, VIEWCARDS, READ_ONLY, WRITE, etc

 `Role`
 - Group of privileges/actions
 - Restricting access in a coarse-grain( y la o muc high level) manner
-- Ex: ADMIN, USER, VIEW
+- Ex: ADMIN, USER, PUBLISHER

 `Some points:`
 - The name of authorities/role are arbitrary in nature and these names can be customized as per business requirement